sentnelops/sentnel/README.md

 ---

-## 💡 Why This Matters

-AI agents are becoming your **junior engineers**.

-Would you let a junior engineer:

-* run `rm -rf` in production?
-* access your secrets freely?
-* execute unknown scripts?

-👉 Sentnel ensures the answer is **no**.

----

 ## 🤝 Contributing

 PRs welcome!
-Start by improving:
+Start with:

-* rules engine
-* detection patterns
+* new detection patterns in `rules.yaml`
-* performance
+* improvements to `hook.py` matching logic
+* additional static rules for emerging bypass vectors

 ---

 ## ⭐ If this helps you

 Give it a star ⭐ and share with your team.

----

-## 🧠 Built for the future of AI development

-Sentnel is the first step toward:

-> **Secure AI execution environments for developers**

----